 - Remove from heat and set aside on a paper towel-lined plate.

 - Whisk in chicken broth and bring to a simmer.
 Add the cream and parsley; continue cooking for 2 minutes as the liquid reduces.
-Finally, add the lemon juice and whisk continuously to avoid curdling the cream.1 cup chicken broth, 1 cup heavy cream, 2 tbsp parsley, 1 medium lemon
+Finally, add the lemon juice and whisk continuously to avoid curdling the cream.1 cup chicken broth, 1 cup heavy cream, 2 tablespoons parsley, 1 medium lemon

 - Remove from heat.
 Return chicken to the pan and serve from the skillet with generous portions of sauce.